-Rylie received her doctorate in Industrial Ecology with a minor in Public Health, and a M.S. and B.S. in Corporate Environmental Management from the University of Minnesota- Twin Cities.
-Rylie spends her free time enjoying the outdoors, and engaging in new product development.
+Rylie holds a doctorate in Industrial Ecology with a minor in Public Health, and a M.S. and B.S. in Corporate Environmental Management from the University of Minnesota- Twin Cities.
+Rylie spends her free time hiking, gardening, cooking, and engaging in consulting and other entrepreneurial activities.

 - FoodS3 (Food System Supply chain Sustainability): development of decision support systems for identifying commodity flow sourcing regions and associated spatially-explicit environmental impacts across food and bioenergy supply chains (corn, soy, wheat, ddgs, soymeal, wheat midds, ethanol, flour, beef cattle, dairy cattle, chickens, hogs), and examination of GHG mitigation interventions/strategies for specific regions and stakeholders.
 Past/present funding partners: The Nature Conservancy, World Wildlife fund, Environmental Defense Fund, Smithfield Foods, McDonalds, Tyson Foods, National Science Foundation